awwaiid/repl-looper/README.md

   * Add the ability to select a current-loop and record via midi-pedal
   * If the current loop is loop-1, then stretch the BPM to match the sample at 16 steps
 * v0.5 (IN PROGRESS) - Editor
-  * Add cursor, arrow keys, and dynamic height to input editor
+  * Add cursor, arrow keys, home/end, and dynamic height to input editor
   * On-screen grid mirror
+  * Abandon web UI

 # Installation